-How profitable a bank is has an effect on its safety and soundness.
-A bank can retain its earnings, boosting its capital buffer, or put them to work addressing problematic loans, potentially making the bank more resilient in tough times.
-Obviously, banks that are losing money have less ability to do those things.
+A bank's profitability affects its safety and soundness.
+A bank can retain its earnings, giving a boost to its capital cushion, or put them to work addressing problematic loans, potentially making the bank better prepared to withstand economic trouble.
+Banks that are losing money, however, have less ability to do those things.

-One widely used way to measure a bank's earnings is return on equity, or net income (profit, basically) divided by total equity.
+Return on equity, calculated by dividing net income (profit, basically) by total equity, is one important way to measure a bank's earnings.
 1st Bank of Sea Isle City's most recent annualized quarterly return on equity was 0.42 percent, below the national average of 8.10 percent.

-For the twelve months ended December 31, 2017, the bank reported net income of $106,000 on total equity of $24.8 million.
-The bank experienced an annualized return on average assets, or ROA, of 0.04 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.
+The bank earned net income of $106,000 on total equity of $24.8 million for the twelve months ended December 31, 2017.
+The bank reported an annualized return on average assets, or ROA, of 0.04 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.